tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Failure seldom stops you.
-What stops you is the fear of failure. - Jack Lemmon
+Forget the past. - Nelson Mandela

 ### About the project
 Just a fun project to grab a random quote of the day everyday.